msmdev/geno2phenoTB/docs/cli-usage.rst

 Self-test mode
 --------------

-To check the integrity of the installation and dependencies, the self-test can be used.
+To check the integrity of the installation and dependencies, a self-test can be executed.
 It does NOT guarantee that everything is okay, but is strong evidence:

 .. code-block:: console